franlane94/CTM/README.md

 A Python module to compute the power spectrum and 2-point correlation function in real space using second-order CTM.

-Please see the [Documentation](https://ctm-module.readthedocs.io) for more details
+Please see the [Documentation](https://ctm-module.readthedocs.io) for more details and cite [Lane et al. 2021](https://arxiv.org/pdf/2102.01698.pdf).

 **Any queries please email**: <ctmcodehelp@gmail.com>